-Geneviève St-Cyr Larkin is an associate in our Litigation Group in Montréal.
+Geneviève St-Cyr Larkin is a Partner in our Litigation Group in Montréal.
 Her practice focuses on commercial litigation more particularly related to banking law, fraud and securities, white collar defence, regulatory compliance, and internal investigations.

 She also has a specific expertise in international trade.
 She provides advice to clients regarding the application of Canadian trade law, including anti-dumping, countervail and safeguard measures, and economic sanctions.